 The breeding cycle begins in autumn (around April) when the sea ice reforms and gets thick enough to support the thousands of penguins.
 The birds return year after year to the same location.
 The first thing they have to do is relocate their mates or, if they haven’t bred before, find one!
 At this time there is a lot of activity in the colony with many penguins wandering around, singing their songs and performing courtship behaviours.
 These include a wide range of displays ranging from head bowing to head swinging and walking around in a most impressive manner.

-Once a pair has (re-)formed and decides to breed they copulate and eventually the female produces a single egg.
+Once a pair has formed (or re-formed) and decided to breed, they copulate and eventually the female produces a single egg.
 Emperor penguins breed on the sea-ice in bitterly cold conditions.
 There are no materials to build nests from but the eggs have to be kept warm until they hatch.
-So the female who leaves the colony over winter gives the egg to her partner who carefully puts it on his feet and covers it with a skin fold.
+So the female, who leaves the colony over winter, gives the egg to her partner who carefully puts it on his feet and covers it with a skin fold.
 In this way the egg is kept toasty warm at about 38°C while the outside temperatures can drop well below −35°C.

 Incubating the eggs

 In late May/early June, there is an exodus of penguins (mainly females) from the colony.
 Suddenly it becomes rather quiet.
 The singing of the courtship period stops and only occasional calls are heard.
 The females track across the fast-ice and head for the sea while the males stay behind to incubate the eggs.
 During the winter storms they huddle closely together to keep warm.
-They haven't eaten anything except a little snow since they arrived at the colony nearly two months ago and they cannot go out and feed with the egg on their feet.
-It takes 65–75 days for the eggs to hatch; by the time the chicks appear their fathers will have fasted for four months!
+They haven’t eaten anything except a little snow since they arrived at the colony nearly two months ago.
+The males cannot go out and feed with the egg on their feet.
+It takes 65–75 days for the eggs to hatch — by the time the chicks appear their fathers will have fasted for four months!
 The males rely entirely on the body fat that they laid down during summer to survive the long winter fast.

 When the females finally return to the colony in July the males have lost nearly half their body mass and look quite skinny.
-The females on the other hand, having been out hunting all this time, are big and beautiful.
+The females, who having been out hunting all this time, are big and beautiful.
 Males and females recognise each other by their calls and it is remarkable how quickly a female can locate her mate among thousands of penguins when she comes home.
 She has to work quite hard to convince her mate to let her have the egg back or hand over the tiny chick.
 He has been looking after the egg all winter and although very hungry he is most reluctant to let it go.

 Raising the chicks

 In early December the chicks are nearly as big as their parents.
 Suddenly little black patches appear on their flippers.
 The youngsters are beginning to grow real feathers and they start shedding their down.
 At this time of year, the number of adults in the colony gets smaller and smaller.
-There are parents that lost their chick and other adults that missed out on breeding and maybe young adults that are not quite ready to reproduce yet.
-These birds tend to go out to sea about now to start fattening up for their annual moult.
+Parents that lost their chick, adults that missed out on breeding and adults that are not ready to reproduce yet, tend to go out to sea at this time to start fattening up for their annual moult.